 - You'll know how much your down payment will be

 - It makes you a more competitive buyer to sellers

-If you need a lender in the Sarasota area, please give me a call at 941-815-6772 and I'd be happy to recommend one.
+If you need a lender in the Sarasota area, please give us a call at 941-815-6772 and we'd be happy to recommend one.
 In the meantime, feel free to play around with the mortgage calculator at the bottom of this page.
 Put in how much money you're willing to spend on a home, along with common interest rates for the mortgage, to see what your monthly payments could be like.